haqq-network/haqq/docs/guides/validators/security_best_practices.md

 # Enable defines if the gRPC server should be enabled.
 enable = false

-# Address defines the EVM RPC HTTP server address to bind to.
-address = "0.0.0.0:8545"

-# Address defines the EVM WebSocket server address to bind to.
-ws-address = "0.0.0.0:8546"
 ```

 As you can see there are a few list of services, and we can have limit access to them via creating some rules: